zhangyazhong/verdictdb/README.md

 For using Verdict on Impala, you also need to set the values for Hive's configs.
 Please correct the Hive's config in `configs/impala.conf` based on the next section.
 Not that you do not need to edit `configs/hive.conf` for running verdict on Impala.

-### Configurations for Hive
+#### Configurations for Hive

-Please correct the values of the following configs in `configs/hive.conf`, if needed.
+Please decide about the values of the following configs in `configs/hive.conf`:

 |Config         |Default Value  |Description                                        |
 |------         |-------------  |-----------                                        |